doxout/stractory/README.md

 of our code that unfortunately rely on memory, event emitters and streams being available to all clients (e.g. socket.io).

-To solve this problem we can use redis as a communication channel.
+To solve this problem we can use e.g. redis as a communication channel between processes.
 However this might mean large changes in our code.

 Another aproach is to write a service for each task and run them on separate processes.
 However a single process doing one thing means we constantly need to calculate how many